-- Solutions to the problem of violence in schools, including alternative placement programs for students removed from the classroom due to behavioral concerns and efforts in providing funding for alternative programs in addition to the school foundation formula - 2.
-Requiring all students be held responsible and accountable for maintaining a safe school environment - School districts adopting policies that protect staff from false and/or malicious allegations by ensuring proper due processes are followed - School boards adopting polices which include appropriate consequences for student and/or staff who initiates false allegations - Requiring all threats of violence and other intimidating statements to be investigated by school officials and be subject to strong disciplinary action - Allowing reasonable measures for search and seizure of property when there is knowledge of or suspicion of violent intent - 7.
-Disclosing information of or suspicion of violence to all members of the school community - 8.
-Cooperation with law-enforcement officials in dealing with violence or threats of violence - 9.
-Criminal charges being filed against anyone who threatens any acts of violence or carries an unauthorized weapon on school property or to a school function - 10.
-The local school board identifying those objects considered weapons and those activities considered violent in nature - 11.
-Suspension or expulsion for acts of violence, felony sexual offenses or weapon possession - 12.
-Requiring records of student discipline relating to acts of violence and possession of weapons be shared with school employees directly involved in the instruction of the student, including transfer of such records to a receiving school
+- Solutions to the problem of violence in schools, including alternative placement programs for students removed from the classroom due to behavioral concerns and efforts in providing funding for alternative programs in addition to the school foundation formula - School districts adopting policies that protect staff from false and/or malicious allegations by ensuring proper due processes are followed - School boards adopting polices which include appropriate consequences for student and/or staff who initiates false allegations - 4.
+Requiring all threats of violence and other intimidating statements to be investigated by school officials and be subject to strong disciplinary action - Allowing reasonable measures for search and seizure of property when there is knowledge of or suspicion of violent intent - Disclosing information of or suspicion of violence to all members of the school community - 7.
+Cooperation with law-enforcement officials in dealing with violence or threats of violence - 8.
+Criminal charges being filed against anyone who threatens any acts of violence or carries an unauthorized weapon on school property or to a school function - The local school board identifying those objects considered weapons and those activities considered violent in nature - 10.
+Suspension or expulsion for acts of violence, felony sexual offenses or weapon possession - 11.
+Requiring records of student discipline relating to acts of violence and possession of weapons be shared with

-- 13. Use of background checks of criminal records and substantiated child abuse and neglect reports for school volunteers - 14.
-Local, state and federal efforts to provide schools with the technology needed to keep Internet sites that provide instruction in illegal acts out of classrooms - 15.
+- school employees directly involved in the instruction of the student, including transfer of such records to a receiving school - 12.
+Use of background checks of criminal records and substantiated child abuse and neglect reports for school volunteers - 13.
+Local, state and federal efforts to provide schools with the technology needed to keep Internet sites that provide instruction in illegal acts out of classrooms - 14.
 Only authorizing schools resource officers or districtauthorized school personnel to carry firearms on school grounds

-Punitive measures as a result of the data collection and reporting for the Department of Elementary and Secondary Education and the State Board of Education regarding the use of seclusion and restraint in Missouri public school districts
+1. Punitive measures as a result of the data collection and reporting for the Department of Elementary and Secondary Education and the State Board of Education regarding the use of seclusion and restraint in Missouri public school districts

-A-17: Parental Involvement
+A-17: Discipline and Student Behavior